saeidamiri1/rbox/README.md

-# rbox
+# rbox: An integrated Atom package for R

-Note: This is an early test release of the package.
+This package is a collection of several packages to run R via Atom.

 ![hero](https://raw.githubusercontent.com/saeidamiri1/generalfiles/master/rec1.gif)